YvosOnTheHub/LabNetApp/Kubernetes_v4/Addendum/Addenda13/README.md

 ```

 Docker compose will start 2 containers, one for the MySQL Database used by Gitea, one for the frontend.
-To connect to Gitea, you will need to use the following address: http://gitea.demo.netapp.com:3000, after having updated the Domain (Alias: 192.168.0.64 = Gitea).
+To connect to Gitea, you will need to use the following address: http://gitea.demo.netapp.com:3000, after having updated the Domain (Alias: 192.168.0.64 = 'gitea').
 If you prefer to use the host IP address instead of the FQDN, remove the 3 _GITEA__server_ lines from the docker-compote.yml file & uncomment the ones related to the IP address.
 Note that this whole page is described to work with the FQDN.

 ```bash